 • Use ping from the command-line on your local PC to see the effective round-trip times over the wireless network.
-A machine with IP address 10.0.0.20 is available to respond to pings.
+A machine is available to respond to pings.
+The IP address of this machine will be posted in the lab.

 Notice the performance of the link as a function of other groups completing the assignment.
-As more groups finish, the wireless medium will become more contended.
+As more groups finish, the wireless medium will become more contention.
 The MAC we have built has no means of dealing with this contention, so performance will be quite poor.
 We will see the gains of a true MAC in the next lab.